Code-Institute-Submissions/Jonathanrange-Rock-Metal-Quiz_JanResub/README.md

 # Rock & Metal Quiz

-Rock & Metal Quiz is as the name suggests, a music themed quiz meant to test your knowledge specifically about rock and metal.
+Rock & Metal Quiz is, as the name suggests, a music themed quiz meant to test the users knowledge specifically about rock and metal.
 ![Main Quiz Page](media/responsiveness.png)

 ## **Features**

 - **Front Page**
-  - The first thing the user sees is a white box with a simple welcome message and a start button that takes you to the actual quiz.
+  - The first thing the user sees is a white box with a simple welcome message, as well as start button that takes them to the actual quiz.

   - Behind the box is an image of a concert from the audience's perspective, covering the entire page.